 Please click here for information regarding the board training activities Spatz has completed.

 As an attorney, Spurlock had the opportunity to work on a variety of education-related pro bono projects, including representing a local organization focused on replicating the Harlem Children's Promise Zone, supporting kids and their families from cradle to college, and working closely with business leaders who joined together for the C.A.R.E. initiative against violence in the city of Chicago.

 Spurlock has a bachelor’s degree in Humanities from the University of Texas at Austin, an MBA from the University of Chicago’s Booth School of Business and a Juris Doctor from Northwestern University.
 She, her husband and her two children moved to Oak Park in September 2012.
-She currently has a kindergartener at Whittier Elementary School and a three-year old enrolled in an early childhood education program in the area.
+She currently has a daughter in second grade at Whittier Elementary School, and a son who will be starting kindergarten at Whittier in the fall of 2017.
 Spurlock's term will expire in 2019.
 She can be contacted via email at [email protected].